 Programming and other direct costs of services.
-Amount represents cash settled charges for certain technology services provided to our company by Liberty Global.
+The amounts represent cash settled charges for certain technology services provided to our company by Liberty Global.

 Other operating.
-Amount represents cash settled charges for certain technical and information technology services (including software development services associated with customer-facing platforms, management information systems, computer, data storage, and network and telecommunications services) provided by Liberty Global.
+The amounts represent cash settled charges for certain technical and information technology services (including software development services associated with customer-facing platforms, management information systems, computer, data storage, and network and telecommunications services) provided by Liberty Global.